RevealBi/sdk-samples-redshift/server/java/readme.md

-# Getting Started with Reveal SDK with Java
+# Getting Started with Reveal SDK using Java

 You'll find everything you need to learn and implement a Reveal SDK server in this repository.
 This documents includes the general over of Reveal, links to source code for getting started samples, links to product documentation, support and video training.